FrankHJCuypers/gaai/DEVELOPMENT.md

 On every push to the GitHub repository, this action execute's `./gradlew build` and uploads the generated signed APK to the build artifacts.
+It also publishes the code coverage on [Codecov](https://app.codecov.io/github/FrankHJCuypers/gaai).

 ### pages-build-deployment